-So far I got very good results comparing real and predicted loss figures up to VHF, with discrepancies of hundreds of dB.
+So far I got very good results comparing real and predicted loss figures up to VHF, with discrepancies of cents of dB.
 To test higher bands I shall do further work to cancel out the impact of measurement fixtures and probes.

 Adding a tuner

-What happens if we add a tuner between the transmitter and the transmission line, as most HAMs do?
+What happens if we add a tuner between the transmitter and the transmission line, as most hams do?
 In order to verify this, I connected the same 6.22m RG-58 line terminated with the 270Ω load to my MFJ-949E tuner and, with the help of my network analyzer, I tuned it to reach a perfect 50Ω match including the millivoltmeter probe: